History of trigonometry: European renaissance

-In 1342, Levi ben Gershon, known as Gersonides, wrote On Sines, Chords and Arcs, in particular proving the sine law for plane triangles and giving five-figure sine tables.
+In 1342, Levi ben Gershon (Gersonides) wrote On Sines, Chords and Arcs, also proving the sine law for plane triangles (though after al-Tusi) and giving five-figure sine tables.

-A simplified trigonometric table, the "toleta de marteloio", was used by sailors in the Mediterranean Sea during the 14th-15th Centuries to calculate navigation courses.
-It is described by Ramon Llull of Majorca in 1295, and laid out in the 1436 atlas of Venetian captain Andrea Bianco.
+A simplified trigonometric table, the "toleta de marteloio", was used by sailors in the Mediterranean Sea during the 14th–15th centuries to calculate navigation courses.
+It is described by Ramon Llull of Mallorca in 1295, and laid out in the 1436 atlas of Venetian captain Andrea Bianco.

-Regiomontanus was perhaps the first mathematician in Europe to treat trigonometry as a distinct mathematical discipline, in his De triangulis omnimodis written in 1464, as well as his later Tabulae directionum which included the tangent function, unnamed.
+Regiomontanus was the first mathematician in Europe to treat trigonometry as a distinct mathematical discipline, in his De triangulis omnimodis written in 1464, as well as his later Tabulae directionum which included the tangent function, unnamed.
+However, his work relied on Latin translations of earlier Arabic texts, including al-Tusi's Treatise on the Quadrilateral.
+Modern scholarship has since restored al-Tusi's priority as the first to establish trigonometry as an independent discipline.

 Modern

 The Opus palatinum de triangulis of Georg Joachim Rheticus, a student of Copernicus, was probably the first in Europe to define trigonometric functions directly in terms of right triangles instead of circles, with tables for all six trigonometric functions; this work was finished by Rheticus' student Valentin Otho in 1596.

+The term “trigonometry” first appeared as the title of the book Trigonometria (1595) by Bartholomaeus Pitiscus.
+He is also credited with deriving several trigonometric identities, including the multiple-angle formulas for sine and cosine, such as $sin 2x$,$sin 3x$,$cos 2x$, and $cos 3x$.

 In the 17th century, Isaac Newton and James Stirling developed the general Newton–Stirling interpolation formula for trigonometric functions.

+In 1707, de Moivre derived an equation from which one can deduce: